 - Again reboot the computer in normal mode, and execute the DISM with /online option.

 The revert option will start rolling back the changes any update was attempting to apply.
 When you enable this command and reboot, you should see a blue splash screen that shows the updates being reverted.

-We hope these steps helped you resolve Windows PE issue, and you were able to run the DISM tool with the online option issue.
+We hope these steps helped you resolve the Windows PE issue and you were able to run the DISM tool with the online option issue.